Questions To Ask Before You Hire A Personal Injury Lawyer

 Here are four frequently asked questions, along with answers from the attorneys at Shiner Law Group, that will help you become more informed.

-Personal Injury Rundown – 4 Common Client Questions & Answers
+Personal Injury Rundown – 4 Common Client Questions and Answers

 1. Who pays for my medical bills?

 The answer to this question depends, in part, on the type of accident.